mayerrobert/jmurmel/mlib.md

 of the resulting composition.

 When exactly one function is given, it is returned.
+### Function: conjoin
+    (conjoin predicate more-predicates*) -> function

+Returns a function that applies each of `predicate` and `more-predicates` functions in turn to its arguments, returning `nil` if any of the predicates returns false, without calling the remaining predicates.
+If none of the predicates returns false, returns the value of the last predicate.
 ### Function: curry
     (curry func args*) -> function